gsong/gha-zizmor-actions/README.md

 - Major version tags (e.g., `v1`, `v2`) point to the latest minor/patch release in that major version
 - Specific versions (e.g., `v1.2.3`) are also available
-- Beta features are released under the `beta` tag

 We recommend using major version tags (e.g., `@v1`) to automatically receive compatible updates.